splanck/vcore/README.md

 ## Building

 Run `make` at the repository root.
 This compiles the kernel, bootloader and user programs and produces `os.img`.
+The resulting image should be roughly 100&nbsp;MB because it embeds a small FAT filesystem.

 ```bash
 make